 Materials and Methods

 The correlation coefficients showed that total dry forage yield and seed yield had significant and positive correlation with all traits except days to heading and days to pollination.
-Total dry forage yield had significant and positive correlation with plant height, canopy diameter, stem number and crown diameter (0.650**, 0.763**, 0.500** and 0.750** respectively).
-Stepwise regression analysis considering the total dry forage yield as the dependent variable showed that canopy diameter and crown diameter were entered into the model.
-These traits in total justified 64.1 percent of the regression model changes.
-Also stepwise regression analysis considering the seed yield as the dependent variable showed that total dry forage yield, stem number and canopy diameter were entered into the model.
-According to the results, canopy diameter (0.453) and crown diameter (0.394) had highest direct effect on total dry forage yield and for the seed yield, total dry forage yield (0.797) and stem number (0.423) had highest direct effect.
+Total dry forage yield had significant and positive correlation with plant height, canopy diameter, stem number, and crown diameter (0.650**, 0.763**, 0.500**, and 0.750**, respectively).
+Stepwise regression analysis, considering the total dry forage yield as the dependent variable, showed that canopy diameter and crown diameter were entered into the model.
+These traits in total justified 64.1 percent of the regression model changed.
+Moreover, stepwise regression analysis, considering the seed yield as the dependent variable, showed that total dry forage yield, stem number, and canopy diameter were entered into the model.
+According to the results, canopy diameter (0.453) and crown diameter (0.394) had highest direct effects on the total dry forage yield and for the seed yield, total dry forage yield (0.797) and stem number (0.423) had highest direct effects.

 Based on the results of this study, canopy diameter and crown diameter had greater relative importance in determining the total dry forage yield of tall fescue.
-Thus plant canopy and crown diameter cold be used as indicator in selection of best tall fescue genotypes in breeding programs.
+Thus, plant canopy and crown diameter cold be used as an indicator in selection of best tall fescue genotypes in breeding programs.